dereuromark/CakePHP-DatabaseLog/readme.markdown

 ## Features

-Database CakeLogger for CakePHP 2.x applications.
+Database CakeLog engine for CakePHP 2.x applications.
 Easy setup.
-Ideal for multi app applications where logging to a file is just not convinient.
+Ideal for multi app applications where logging to a file is just not convenient.
 Simple admin interface to view/delete logs included.

 ## Changelog
 * 1.4.0 Fixed issues, renamed DatabaseLogger to DatabaseLog to unify naming according to other core log class names and added tests.